 IO-Snap will be a useful tool for those who wish to have data for one or more states at what BEA refers to as the Summary level of reporting.
 Many applications don't require highly disaggregated IO accounts, and the fact that we provide all data for all states over a series of years -- and in a friendly format -- facilitates interregional and inter-temporal comparisons.
 We also think there is a group of users who would prefer to effectively construct their own IO accounts.
 IO-Snap provides a good foundation for these analysts, with a high level of control over what goes into the process.

 We also suspect that we put somewhat less effort into regionalizing final demand than does IMPLAN (though we don’t know all of the IMPLAN procedures).
 We make some basic assumptions, but leave any necessary refinement of regional final demand estimates to the user.
 Prior to generating direct requirements and multipliers, final demands, industry production functions and output distributions can be directly edited by the user.

 IO-Snap will be useful for both professional application and in the classroom.
 We hope that the simple and intuitive IO-Snap interface will make input-output data and analysis more accessible to students.

 So, the bottom line is that those who need high levels of detail and those who have become accustomed to IMPLAN's functionality will probably continue to find IMPLAN very well suited to their purposes.
 But we also think there is room for a product that fills a different set of needs, and IO-Snap is that product!

 Does IO-Snap adjust for cross hauling?

-The basis for IO-Snap regionalization is the supply-demand pooling method with an adjustment for cross-hauling as described by Randy Jackson in Regionalizing National Commodity-by-Industry Accounts.
+The basis for IO-Snap regionalization is the supply-demand pooling method with an adjustment for cross-hauling as described by Randall Jackson in Regionalizing National Commodity-by-Industry Accounts.
 Economic Systems Research, 1998, Volume 10, Number 3, pages 223-238.
-We use a default estimate of cross hauling in IO-Snap and implement it as described in the Jackson article.
-Future versions will provide complete access and control of cross-hauling estimates
+We use a default estimate of cross hauling in IO-Snap and implement it as described in the Jackson article, and provide the opportunity for advanced users to override the default cross-hauling values.